AkiraBrahe/BTX_ExpansionPack/README.md

 ## Installation

-**TL;DR: BEX + Bigger Drops + CAB → CAC-C → TBD → Expansion Pack**

-⚠ If you've already installed Playable Tanks, you'll need to do a clean install.
+**⚠ This mod is currently not compatible with the latest BEX 2.0 (Tactics) update.
+To give everyone a chance to fully enjoy the new version, I'll wait a few months before releasing an update for the Expansion Pack.**

 1. Install the latest versions of [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest) and [The Big Deal Add-On](https://discourse.modsinexile.com/t/the-big-deal-add-on-for-battletech-extended-3025-3061/631) for BEX + CAC-C.
 2. Update the CAB with the new [CAB installer](https://discourse.modsinexile.com/t/community-assets-bundle-cab/115), as the mod uses the latest models.
 The old installer, or "Legacy" mode, is no longer supported.
 5. Remove the ".modtek" folder to force Modtek to rebuild the cache.
 6. Remove the "AbilityRealizer", "BTX_ExpansionPack", "BTX_PlayableVehicles", and "Retrainer" mod folders if present.
-7. Unpack the mod folders from the "BTX_ExpansionPack" archive into the "Mods" folder, overwriting when prompted.
+7. Unpack the mod folders from the "BTX_ExpansionPack" archive into your mods folder, overwriting when prompted.
 The archive already includes a modified version of Playable Tanks/VTOLs.

 ### Optionals
 - **For all DHS in the engine to dissipate 6 heat instead of 4**: